nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 8. All features added to the code should be tested.
 9. All commands should be able to be executed by a financial advisor with little technical knowledge.

+### Planned Enhancements
+1. The current `schedule` command does not check if the given date is before the current date, so it is vulnerable to user error.
+We plan to make the command check for the date and fail if the date is before the current date: `Date given cannot be before the current date`.
+2. The current `phone` and `next-of-kin phone` fields currently only accepts numbers.
+It cannot accept international number formats.
+We plan to make the fields accept symbols so numbers such as `+6598765432` and `001-234-1-4610818` will be accepted.
+This will involve changing the validity checker for both fields.
+3. The current contact book does not check for duplicates beyond the exact matching of the person's `name`.
+We plan to refuse adding/editing of a person's details if it results in two people sharing a `name` (case-insensitive) or `phone` since two people are very unlikely to share those details.
+4. The current `name` and `next-of-kin name` fields currently do not accept symbols.
+We plan to make the fields accept symbols so that names like `Thaarshen s/o Thaarshen` and `O'Brien` are accepted.
+This will involve changing the validity checker for both fields.

 *{More to be added}*